ZuInnoTe/spark-hadoopoffice-ds/README.md

 Find the latest release information [here](https://github.com/ZuInnoTe/spark-hadoopoffice-ds/releases)

 # Options
 All [options from the HadoopOffice library](https://github.com/ZuInnoTe/hadoopoffice/wiki/Hadoop-File-Format), such as metadata, encryption/decryption or low footprint mode, are supported.
-However, in the datasource you specify them without the prefix hadoopoffice.
-For example, instead of "hadoopoffice.read.locale.bcp47" you need to specify the option as "read.locale.bcp47".

 Additionally the following options exist: